Foods to avoid to lose weight!

 In addition, caffeine is another ingredient chocolate contains in small amounts and you will find the amount of caffeine is slightly higher in dark chocolate vs. milk chocolate.

-According to the world health organization, the state of health is defined by complete physical, mental, and social well being not the absence of disease.
+According to the world health organization, the state of health is defined by complete physical, mental, and social well not the absence of disease.

 Losing weight and maintaining your weight goal takes a lot of time and attention.